The Musical Staff & Various Clefs Reading between the lines

 The musical staff is constructed of 5 horizontal lines separated by 4 spaces used for the placing of the symbols of musical notation of the major and minor scaling systems.
 The staff is divided by vertical lines or bars, also called bar-lines, separating the measures of time in the musical phrases.

-The grand staff consist of staves (pl) of both the lower and higher pitched voices or instruments and may be two or three stacked staves connected by double vertical end bars as shown below.
+The grand staff consist of staves (pl) of both the lower and higher pitched voices or instruments and may be two or three stacked staves connected by double vertical end bars.
+Refer to the staff illustration below.

 The Clefs Determining the Pitch